brandonviaje/LeetCode/README.md

 - Solutions are mostly unedited from submission — they may be brute force or optimal depending on the attempt.
 - Organized by language and/or topic depending on how I was solving them.

+## Languages
+- Python
+- Java
+- C++

+I'm probably gonna add new languages later on but I plan on just writing it in these three.

 ## Purpose

 - Track my progress solving LeetCode problems